cyocum/cyocum.github.io/_posts/2020-06-07-Human-Curation-and-Digital-Datasets.md

 name.
 As one will notice with `irishRel:genName "la Cummine"` this causes the incorrect name to be generated so human intervention is necessary to clean up the output before integrating it into the dataset.
+Additionally, if there are multiple URLs with the same structure, human intervention with be needed to enforce uniqueness.
+The method of creating URLs for individuals will be covered in a following post.
 The rest is slotting the children and parent into their RDF templates then outputting the result.

 Another area of automation is the way in which the database is stored.
 Because the files are stored in text file format for RDF called